rhel-labs/learn-katacoda/crypto-policy/step1.md

 Verify that the Active status is __active (running)__.

-Next, check the location of the default certificate in Apache ssl.conf configuration file.
+Next, check the location of the default SSL certificate in the Apache ssl.conf configuration file.

 `grep '^SSLCertificateFile' /etc/httpd/conf.d/ssl.conf`{{execute T1}}